StackExchange/dnscontrol/docs/_providers/hedns.md

   }
 }
 {% endhighlight %}

+### Persistent Sessions

+Normally this provider will refresh authentication with each run of dnscontrol.
+This can lead to issues when using two-factor authentication if two runs occur within the time period of a single TOTP token (30 seconds), as reusing the same token is explicitly disallowed by RFC 6238 (TOTP).

+To work around this limitation, if multiple requests need to be made. the option `"session-file-path"` can be set in `creds.json`, which is the location where a `.hedns-session` file will be created.
+This can be used to allow reuse of an existing session, between runs, without full authentication.

+When this key is not present, this option is disabled by default.

+**Important Notes**:
+* Anyone with access to this `.hedns-session` file will be able to use the existing session (until it expires) and have *full* access to your Hurrican Electric account and will be able to modify and delete your DNS entries.
+* It should be stored in a location only your user can access.

+{% highlight json %}
+{
+  "hedns":{
+    "username": "yourUsername",
+    "password": "yourPassword",
+    "totp-key": "yourTOTPSharedSecret"
+    "session-file-path": "."
+  }
+}
+{% endhighlight %}

 ## Metadata
 This provider does not recognize any special metadata fields unique to Hurricane Electric DNS.